STAINS USED IN LIGHT MICROSCOPY – 1

 The classification of acidic and basic dyes mentioned above does not apply to all dyes and dye mixtures.

 In addition, HE staining is generic and does not distinguish the components of cells known as organelles, except for the nucleus, nucleolus and the ergastoplasm.
-Other specific organelles (lysosomes, Golgi complex, etc.) need to be treated with special stains or techniques in order to be observed under a light microscope.
+Other organelles (lysosomes, Golgi complex, etc.) need to be treated with special stains or techniques in order to be observed under a light microscope.